Overview

 Biography

-Whilst I have and continue to work across different mediums, I am passionate about bronze, and love the permanence and durability of it.
-I am keenly aware of the durability of time and enjoy the idea that my artworks and their message will remain well into the future for the benefit of others'
+I am passionate about bronze, and love the permanence and durability of it.
+I am keenly aware of the durability of time and enjoy the idea that my artworks will remain well into the future for the benefit of others"

 Carol Cauldwell (b.1968, Johannesburg, South Africa) has steadily developed a global reputation as a highly sought-after sculptor, with her works featuring in numerous important public and private collections across the world.